GRC Engineering

 The gap between copilot and agent is where most compliance teams sit right now.
 Four stages separate a static GRC spreadsheet from an autonomous compliance operation, and the distance between stages determines whether your next audit prep takes 40 hours or 2.
 That Monday morning works because the governance framework was already in place.
 Most organizations have not built it yet.

 Agentic AI for GRC deploys autonomous software agents to execute compliance workflows end-to-end: evidence collection, configuration drift detection, policy lifecycle management, vendor risk scoring, and audit preparation across 200+ connected systems.
-Unlike copilots responding to prompts, GRC agents initiate action 24/7 while preserving human oversight at decision points requiring professional judgment [Anecdotes 2026].
+Unlike copilots responding to prompts, GRC agents initiate action 24/7 while preserving human oversight at decision points requiring professional judgment.

 What Makes Agentic AI Different from GRC Copilots?

-Agentic AI GRC operates autonomously across systems: a copilot answers your question, while an agent executes the entire workflow before you ask [Anecdotes: Agentic GRC Revolution].
-The difference is not incremental.
-It is architectural.
-Six dimensions separate a copilot from an agent, and each dimension changes how compliance teams operate.
+Agentic AI GRC operates autonomously across systems: a copilot answers your question, while an agent executes the entire workflow before you ask.
+The difference is architectural, not incremental.

 The Copilot-to-Agent Capability Gap